The Duality of Whittaker Potential Theory: Fundamental Representations of Electromagnetism and Gravity, and Their Orthogonality: Whittaker Potential Theory

-This is achieved by expanding the function f as a Taylor series with respect to the first argument and a Fourier series with respect to the second argument.
-The v is considered a periodic argument.
-Using similar techniques, the general solution to the Wave Equation was found in the form:
+where f is an arbitrary function of the two arguments.
+This is accomplished in terms of Bessel functions by expanding the function f as a Taylor series with respect to the first argument and a Fourier series with respect to the second argument.
+The v is a periodic argument.
+Using similar analysis, the general solution to the wave equation was found as dynamic and longitudinal in the form: